earthly/ci-examples/kubernetes/README.md

 ## Running The Example

 Clone this repository, and then simply run `earthly ./kubernetes+start`.
-This will use `earthly`'s `LOCALLY` functionality to perform operations directly on your computer.
-This is not recommended
+This will use `earthly`'s [`LOCALLY`](https://docs.earthly.dev/docs/earthfile#locally-experimental)functionality to perform operations directly on your computer.

+Run `earthly ./kubernetes+cleanup` to remove the cluster and its contents when you are done.

 ## Running Multiple Buildkit Instances